xuri/excelize-py-docs/en/workbook.md

 Options|Type|Description
 ---|---|---
 default_grid_color   | `Optional[bool]`  | Indicating that the consuming application should use the default grid lines color(system dependent).
 Overrides any color specified in colorId, the default value is `True` right_to_left        | `Optional[bool]`  | Indicating whether the sheet is in "right to left" display mode.
 When in this mode, Column A is on the far right, Column B; is one column left of Column A, and so on.
-Also, information in cells is displayed in the Right to Left format, the default value is `false` show_formulas        | `Optional[bool]`  | Indicating whether this sheet should display formulas, the default value is `False` show_grid_lines      | `Optional[bool]`  | Indicating whether this sheet should display grid lines, the default value is `True` show_row_col_headers | `Optional[bool]`  | Indicating whether the sheet should display row and column headings, the default value is `True`
+Also, information in cells is displayed in the Right to Left format, the default value is `False` show_formulas        | `Optional[bool]`  | Indicating whether this sheet should display formulas, the default value is `False` show_grid_lines      | `Optional[bool]`  | Indicating whether this sheet should display grid lines, the default value is `True` show_row_col_headers | `Optional[bool]`  | Indicating whether the sheet should display row and column headings, the default value is `True`